AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 the human is going to exponentially increase.
 I mean,

-that's what you have to hopefully.
-I believe that is true.
+that's what you have to do.
+Okay, I believe that is true.

 Yes, I believe that's true, right?
 Like there is a logic to it.
 And it should, if anything, make us feel a lot better.